 This post may include affiliate links; see our disclosure policy.

-This Instant Pot split pea soup is the ultimate meal: it’s filling, plant based, and easy to make in a pressure cooker.
-It’s a tasty, healthy vegan dinner recipe!
+This Instant Pot split pea soup is the ultimate meal—it’s filling, plant based, and easy to make in a pressure cooker.
+A tasty, healthy dinner recipe that everyone loves!

 Instant pot split pea soup